teonakuzmanovska/AuditEz/README.md

 - Id of the audit log,
 - Id of the entity that was logged,
 - Type of the entity that was logged,
+- Originating Id of the entity that was logged (in case the entity is a nested property),
+- Originating Type of the entity that was logged (in case the entity is a nested property),
 - Properties affected:
   - Name of the property
   - Old value of the property